cvdigitalai/katecheo/README.md

 ### Data/model Preparation

-To classify input messages according to topic, Katecheo requires a pre-trained [spaCy](https://spacy.io/usage/models) NER model trained to detect topical entities.
-To match topical questions with appropriate knowledge base articles, Katecheo relies on a dataset of knowledge base articles with their corresponding titles.

-You will need the following for each topic you want to enable in Katecheo:
+To match topical questions with appropriate knowledge base articles, Katecheo relies on one or more sets of knowledge base articles (one per topic of interest, e.g., one for sports or one for health).
+For each topic you want to enable in Katecheo, you will need a JSON file containing Knowledge base articles (structure as shown [here](https://storage.googleapis.com/pachyderm-neuralbot/knowledge_bases/kb_medical_small.json))

-- A pre-trained spaCy NER model all bundled into a single zip file
-- A JSON file containing Knowledge base articles (structure as shown [here](https://storage.googleapis.com/pachyderm-neuralbot/knowledge_bases/kb_health.json))

 ### Deploy